kshedden/cscar_terminal/filesystem.md

 Two major UNIX principles:

-* "Everything is a file" -- a file can be a program, data, a device;
-  "data" files can have any format and the file name does not need to convey the format; no metadata conveying how to interpret file contents; no locks (in general)
+* "Everything is a file" -- a file can be a program, data, a device (e.g. printer or thumb drive); "data" files can have any format and the file name does not need to convey the format; there is no metadata conveying how to interpret file contents; no locks (in general)

 * The filesystem hides the implementation and hardware configuration;
-  what we see as the filesystem on one machine may be physically stored on multiple disks of different types and on other computers accessible via the network
+  what we see as the filesystem on one machine may be physically stored on multiple local disks or other storage devices or on other computers accessible via the network

 Basic filesystem commands
 -------------------------

-The general format of most commands is [command name] [arguments] [flags].
+The general format of most UNIX commands is: `[command name] [arguments] [flags]`.

-You cam usually obtain documentation for command `cmd` using `cmd --help` or `man cmd`.
+You can usually obtain documentation for command `cmd` using `cmd --help` or `man cmd`.

+Here are some essential commands, along with common use-cases for each one:

 * `pwd` (print working directory)